Cocommutative Com-PreLie bialgebras: Com-PreLie and Zinbiel-PreLie algebras

 \section{Com-PreLie and Zinbiel-PreLie algebras}

 \begin{notation} \end{notation}

-\begin{defi} \begin{enumerate} \item A \emph{Com-PreLie algebra} \cite{Mansuy} is a family $A=(A,\cdot,\bullet)$, where $A$ is a vector space and $\cdot$, $\bullet$ are bilinear products on $A$, such that:
+\begin{defi} \begin{enumerate} \item A \emph{Com-PreLie algebra} \cite{Mansuy2013} is a family $A=(A,\cdot,\bullet)$, where $A$ is a vector space and $\cdot$, $\bullet$ are bilinear products on $A$, such that

-In particular, $(A,\cdot)$ is an associative, commutative algebra and $(A,\bullet)$ is a right preLie algebra.
-We shall say that a Com-Prelie algebra is unitary if the associative algebra $(A,\cdot)$ has a unit, which will be denoted by $1$. \item A \emph{Com-PreLie bialgebra} is a family $(A,\cdot,\bullet,\Delta)$, such that: \begin{enumerate} \item $(A,\cdot,\bullet)$ is a unitary Com-PreLie algebra. \item $(A,\cdot,\Delta)$ is a bialgebra. \item For all $a,b\in A$:
+In particular, $(A,\cdot)$ is an associative, commutative algebra and $(A,\bullet)$ is a right pre-Lie algebra.
+We shall say that a Com-Prelie algebra is unitary if the associative algebra $(A,\cdot)$ has a unit, which will be denoted by $1$. \item A \emph{Com-PreLie bialgebra} is a family $(A,\cdot,\bullet,\Delta)$, such that: \begin{enumerate} \item $(A,\cdot,\bullet)$ is a unitary Com-PreLie algebra. \item $(A,\cdot,\Delta)$ is a bialgebra. \item For any $a,b\in A$,

-with Sweedler's notation $\Delta(x)=x^{(1)}\otimes x^{(2)}$. \end{enumerate} \item A \emph{Zinbiel-PreLie algebra} is a family $A=(A,\prec,\bullet)$, where $A$ is a vector space and $\prec$, $\bullet$ are bilinear products on $A$, such that:
+with Sweedler's notation $\Delta(x)=x^{(1)}\otimes x^{(2)}$. \end{enumerate} \item A \emph{Zinbiel-PreLie algebra} is a family $A=(A,\prec,\bullet)$, where $A$ is a vector space and $\prec$, $\bullet$ are bilinear products on $A$, such that